viewstools/docs/README.md

-# Views Docs - Productive framework for creating production quality interfaces
+# Views Docs - Productive framework for creating production-quality interfaces

 ## 👋 How can you benefit from what we are doing?
 Views language is simple.
 There is no divs, classes, ids.
 We use blocks to compose interfaces.
-Blocks make the composition easy to undersand even for non-technical professionals.
+Blocks make the composition easy to understand even for non-technical professionals.

-Views makes teams productive.
-Designers contribute directly to production build.
+Views make teams productive.
+Designers contribute directly to production build.</br>
-Views improves build quality.
-Designers can tweak styling without wasting dev time.
+Views improve build quality.
+Designers can tweak styling without wasting dev time.</br>
-Views compiles to React and React Native.
-No manual work is required in the compilation process.
+Views compile to React and React Native.
+No manual work is required in the compilation process.</br>
-Views comes with a creative toolset.
+Views come with a creative toolset.
 For designers who don't like to code.

-You can speed up your development.
+You can speed up your development.</br>
-Perform faster revision loops.
+Perform faster revision loops.</br>
-Test innovative ideas.
+Test innovative ideas.</br>

 ## 🚀 Is someone else using it successfully?
 Yes!
 We currently have a strategic partner using Views to deliver their core